Motu Oa

 Motu Oa ("Long Rock") is a small island, 1 km southeast of Ua Pou, in the northern Marquesas Islands in French Polynesia.
 It is 1100 meters long and up to 460 meters wide at its northern end.
-Its area is approximately 30 hectares, making it the largest of the satellite islands of Ua Pu.
+Its area is approximately 30 hectares, making it the largest of the satellite islands of Ua Pou.
 The island is a haven for seabirds and is home to boobies, noddies, terns, and petrels.